Creating the future

-that will generate thousands of local higher education and
+destination that will generate thousands of local higher education

-core, this new destination will offer world-class study opportunities
+at its core, this new destination will offer world-class study

-USC Moreton Bay is on track for completion in 2020,
+USC Moreton Bay is on track to welcome students in 2020, supported by

 The onsite train station will connect local residents from right

-Petrie campus.
+the new Petrie campus.
 Regular bus services and car parking

-infrastructure will also be a key feature to the precinct to bring residents and
+infrastructure will also be a key feature to bring residents and

 business people from all over the region, reducing north and south